Trauma

 • Bullying or lack of acceptance within peer settings.

-• Ostracisation due to socio economic back ground.
+• Ostracisation due to socio economic background.

 • Lack of trust by caregivers that you were capable to handle challenges.